Groundwater Sustainability Plan

 The Petaluma Valley Groundwater Sustainability Agency (GSA) is required by state law, the Sustainable Groundwater Management Act (SGMA), to develop a GSP by January 31, 2022.
 The goal of the GSP is to establish a standard for “sustainability” of groundwater management and use, and to determine how the basin will achieve this standard.

-- Click on the link to the Draft Section that is open for comment.
+- Click on the link to the Draft Section.

 - You cannot “save” your comments, so if you run out of time, click on the “Submit” button.
 You can always add new comments by returning to the site later and filling out a new form.